bobtianqiwei/ChatAgent_PartSelect/README.md

    - Add it to `config.js`
    - The system will automatically create the index on first run

+## 🖼️ Product Images

+The application includes realistic product images and installation diagrams:

+- **Product Images**: SVG graphics for each product with PartSelect branding
+- **Installation Guides**: Step-by-step visual installation instructions
+- **Local Storage**: All images are stored locally in `/public/images/products/`
+- **No External Dependencies**: No CORS issues or external image loading problems

+### Image Features
+- High-quality SVG format for crisp display at any size
+- PartSelect brand colors and styling
+- Installation step diagrams with numbered instructions
+- Product category icons (❄️ for refrigerators, 💧 for dishwashers)
+- Responsive design that works on all devices

+### Testing Images
+Visit `http://localhost:3000/test-images.html` to test all product images.

 ## 🚀 Running the Application

 1. **Start the backend server**